Otaiki1/teamNodes/README.md

 The project consists in a decentralized storage system, being kind of a Dropbox but in a more decentralized manner.
 It allows the user to upload a file to a decentralized system called IPFS (Inter Planetary File System), sharing it with anyone who knows the hash identifier.

 - Select a file
-  The user can select a file from his local machine and type a description on the description input section.
+    - The user can select a file from his local machine and type a description on the description input section.
 - Upload a file
-  Once the user has selected the file he wants to upload, then he must click on the UPLOAD FILE button.
+    - Once the user has selected the file he wants to upload, then he must click on the UPLOAD FILE button.
 At this point, Metamask will ask for a confirmation, and once confirmed, the user will pay an small fee to record the following on the blockchain: Name, Description, Type, Size, Date, Uploader and Hash.The file is then uploaded to the IPFS.

-- Only you can access you files(using your address).
+- Only you can access your files(using your account).
 - You can delete, edit, view and see dating in regard to your file.

 ## Land Ownership Register